RitaAndAurora/ddrm-jfsebastian/MANUAL.md

 Double-clicking the sliders will set them to the center position.

-Note that the pannel incorporates two extra controls in the lower-right side - `Sustain time` and `Sustain mode` - which are not in the hardware unit.
+Note that the panel incorporates two extra controls in the lower-right side - `Sustain time` and `Sustain mode` - which are not in the hardware unit.
 These are additional MIDI-controllable parameters that are only included as hardware controls in the DDRM expander.

 ### 2.7 DDRM panel lower buttons